maxpatiiuk/esri-dev-summit-presentations/2024/debugging-tips-and-tricks/outline.md

 ## Debugging: Philosophy

-- Narrow the problem down
+Narrow down the issue:

 - App specific
 - API specific
 - Server-side issue
 - Are any 3rd party resources involved?

+When debugging, isolate the issue to smaller and smaller reproducible case until figured out what is the cause

 - Is the problem with how the code is written?
 - Is the issue on the client (API) or server?